alexjlockwood/roll-off-club/docs/getting-started/avoiding-griefers.md

 # Avoiding Griefers

+!!! warning

+    This page is still a work in progress. 🙃

 ## Learn the roll patterns

 Learning the roll patterns will make it much easier for you to change up your pathing on-the-fly in order to avoid a griefer.